-Social media has trained a whole new generation of Internet users to click on images to make their way around the Internet.
+Social media has trained Internet users to click on images to make their way around the Internet.

 Think about Facebook and how every image leads to an action.
 Every click leads either to bigger images or to an external site.
-Think about Facebook and Google ads, and how images are used as links to advertisers pages.
+Think about Google ads, and how images are used as links to advertisers’ pages.

 It was a brilliant idea that gave birth to the Internet as we know it today.
 The hyperlink became the means to not only navigate the Internet but also to guide users to where you, the webmaster, wanted them to go.

 Think back, if you are old enough, to the early days of Google and Amazon, and you will recall how all links were written in hypertext.

 To give you an example of what a hypertext link looks like, here is the link to one of my books on Amazon.

-So what does that mean?
-It’s just a line of numbers, with the only recognisable word being Amazon.
+It’s just a line of numbers, with the only recognizable word being Amazon.
 It doesn’t even have the title of my book!

 Again, some information, but still confusing and hardly an attractive invitation to click.